Conductus-Labs/baton-framework/src/core/templates/command-templates/markdown/sync-context-template.md

 ---
 description: Updates the {agent-name} agent context file with a summary of the current chat session
+scope: context-management # Required scope for agent to execute this command (must match agent's scope)
 ---

 # Sync Context Command